 Ricky Garard’s response:

-As you can appreciate my world has come crashing down, it is heart breaking & it's hard to comprehend that I am in this position.
-On the pursuit of becoming all I could be as a CrossFit athlete, I have obviously taken the rules & boundaries to the very edge.
-I looked into, researched & was willing to dabble into ways that could improve my performance legally & within the rules, with no intention whatsoever to be a cheat.
-I was taking the same supplement at The CrossFit Games as I did at The Pacific Regionals.
-Therefore, I didn't feel the need to change anything.
-I thought I was legitimately competing within the rules with no unfair advantage over others.
-But, after further investigation & very specific testing it has been revealed that my research has failed me & I have received a positive test for SARMS.
-To be clear this supplement was taken in tablet form with nothing ever injected.
+As you can appreciate my world has come crashing down, it is heart breaking & it's hard to comprehend that I am in this position. .
+On the pursuit of becoming all I could be as a CrossFit athlete, I looked into ways that could improve my performance legally & within the rules, with no intention whatsoever to be a cheat. .
+I was taking this same supplement at The CrossFit Games as I did at The Pacific Regionals where I was drug tested??
+Therefore, I didn't feel the need what so ever to change anything.
+I thought I was competing within the rules with no unfair advantage over others. .
+But, after further investigation & specific testing it has been revealed that the supplement & my limited research has failed me & I have received a positive test.
+To be clear this supplement was taken in tablet form with nothing ever injected. .
 Everyone in life makes mistakes, it's how you learn from them that separates the great from the mediocre.
 These actions don't define me, this sport doesn't define me.
-It's the lessons & growth of my character that truly matter.
-In time, I know this will be the best thing that ever happened to me.
+It's the lessons & growth of my character that truly matters to me. .
+In time, I know this may be the best thing that ever happened to me.
 I wanted the title, I wanted to win & I was willing to do everything in my power to achieve that goal.
-Not for one second should you take away the hard work, sacrifice & dedication of my efforts.
-At 23 years old I have a lot of years left in my life, I have endured the process & I have become something because of it.
-In the end, I am apart of their sport, The CrossFit Games.
-They have rules, guidelines & policies to abide by.
-I have unintentionally fucked up, their evidence has proven me guilty & I will own my actions day by day for the rest of my life.
-I really hope The CrossFit Games continues to tighten up their testing procedures, enforce the same level of strictness to all other competitors like they have to me & they continue to strive towards a legit drug free sport.
-It's tough to be on the receiving end when I saw a top athlete at the CrossFit Games intentionally out smart the system, getting away with it & ruining the integrity of the sport… POST CONTINUED*
+Not for one second should you take away the hard work, sacrifice, dedication & achievements from my efforts. .
+At 23 years old I have a lot of years left in my life, I have endured the process, I have & I will become something because of it. .
+In the end, I am apart of their sport “business” , The CrossFit Games.
+They have there own rules, guidelines & policies to abide by.
+I have unintentionally fucked up, their evidence has proven me guilty.
+I will do my time & continue to own my actions day by day for the rest of my life. .
+I really hope The CrossFit Games continues to tighten up their testing procedures, enforce the same level of strictness to all other competitors like they have to me & they continue to strive towards a legitimate drug free sport. *POST CONTINUED*